Home

 The ZODIAC Speaks

-Most serial killers speak solely through the modus operandi of their crimes.
-Sometimes this is best.
-One voice is speaking.
+Most serial killers speak solely through the modus operandi of their crimes and their signature.
 But ZODIAC decided to make a game of his crime spree.
-He brought in the public, the authorities, and the press by using the best avenue— the newspapers.
+He brought in the public, the authorities, and the press by using the newspapers.
 This gave us 2 voices.
 They are very different, and this adds a curve to trying to unravel the killer’s identity and actual motive.
-His speech was far more consistent than his modus operandi.
-His modus operandi changed— from shooting to stabbing, from couples to a single cab driver— but the execution of his crimes remained essentially clumsy.
-His speech, however, was much smoother.
+His publicity game was far more consistent than his modus operandi.
+His M.O. changed— from shooting to stabbing, from couples to a single cab driver.

 ZletterAug31-1969page1icon ZletterAug31-1969page2icon 408ciphersicon ZChronicleCiperpartAug4-1969icon